Vanessa Williams

 Biography

-Vanessa Lynn Williams (born March 18, 1963) is an American singer, actress, and fashion designer.
-She initially gained recognition as the first woman of African-American descent to receive the Miss America title when she was crowned Miss America 1984 in 1983.
-However, a scandal arose the following year when, a few weeks prior to the end of her reign, Williams learned that Penthouse magazine would be publishing unauthorized nude photographs of her in an upcoming issue.
-Amid growing media controversy and scrutiny, Williams resigned as Miss America in July 1984 (under pressure from the Miss America Organization), and was replaced by first runner-up Miss New Jersey Suzette Charles.
-Thirty-two years later, Miss America CEO Sam Haskell offered her a public apology (during the Miss America 2016 pageant) for the events of 1984.
+Vanessa Lynn Williams (born March 18, 1963) is an American actress, singer, and fashion designer.
+Williams initially gained recognition as the first African-American recipient of the Miss America title when she was crowned Miss America 1984 in September 1983.
+However, a few weeks prior to the end of her reign, she learned that Penthouse magazine would be publishing nude photographs of her in an upcoming issue.
+She thus resigned as Miss America on July 22, 1984 (after being given 72 hours to do so by the Miss America Organization), and was replaced by first runner-up Miss New Jersey Suzette Charles.

 Read more...